genquiky/K8S-Load-Balancer/README.md

 <img width="270" height="auto" alt="image" src="https://github.com/cncf/artwork/raw/main/projects/kubernetes/horizontal/all-blue-color/kubernetes-horizontal-all-blue-color.png" />

-# KUBERNETES Part II: Service and Load Balancer
+# Part II: Service and Load Balancer

 In this practical exercise I have created a `deployment` with 3 replicas, exposing the `pods` to the internet through the `service` object and demonstrating how the `load balancer` distributes traffic to each `endpoint`.